awgrover/single-page-app-proof/README.md

 # Usage

 Open proof.html in a browser.
-Enable javascript and local-web-storage.
+Enable javascript, local-web-storage, and cookies for the file:///... location.

 The .html is the "app",
 it stores its data in local-web-storage (indexedDB),